5herlocked/psychic-invention-bot/README.md

 # RoleBot
 This is the backend for a Discord Bot designed to manage revoke and assign roles based on reactions emotes to a certain message.
-Written in `C#` and using the (DSharp+ API)[https://dsharpplus.emzi0767.com], it's ready to be deployed on any device supporting the `.NET Core`.
+Written in `C#` and using the [DSharp+ API](https://dsharpplus.emzi0767.com), it's ready to be deployed on any device supporting the `.NET Core`.

 ## Getting Started
 These instructions will get you a copy of the source code ready to check, edit and debug on your own machine.
 See deployment for notes on how to deploy on any system running the `.NET Runtime`.